 If you have experience with Python or have been reading documentation related to the programming language, you may have come across the term cURL.
 Using cURL with Python is a method to transfer data through various internet protocols.
-This article will walk you through what cURL is, the different ways to use cURL with Python, and how to write a script to implement it.
+This article will walk you through he different ways to use cURL with Python and how to write a script to implement it.

 How to Use cURL with Python: 3 Ways